Nations agree landmark deal to cut potent greenhouse gases

 "So we proved that we can make a difference.
 We proved that science has a value.
 We proved that if we come together in a forum like this, we can actually do things that affect the entire planet."

+"We replaced the ozone depleting substances, but we came to understand the hard way that HFCs may be safe for the ozone layer but they are disastrous for our climate, in many cases thousands of times more damaging than carbon dioxide," he said.

+Used in everyday household items like fridges and air conditioners, he said, "in a single year, these substances emit as much CO2 equivalent as nearly 300 coal-fired power plants."

-The head of Rwanda's climate change unit, Faustin Munyazikwiye welcomed the world's commitment on HFCs after long hours of negotiations in Kigali.
+The head of Rwanda's climate change unit, Faustin Munyazikwiye also welcomed the world's commitment on HFCs after long hours of negotiations in Kigali.

 "We did it!" he tweeted.